alanng10/StandInfoTech/Docue/a.md

 1 Program shown zero to 1 View in it ProgramFrame.

+The View is attach to ProgramFrame through module View.Frame class Frame.

 The View area is entire ProgramFrame.

 The View is any view.